What RAF forms are required?

 To ensure your claim is as strong as possible, it’s advisable to have an experienced attorney oversee it.

 Due to the dangers of direct claims being rejected without proper grounds or undersettled, it’s strongly recommended that you use the services of an experienced attorney when lodging a claim with the RAF.

 This attorney can assess your claim, ensure it’s submitted with appropriate supporting documentation, advise you whether to accept any settlement offer from the RAF and, if necessary, guide you through the appeals process.

 Do I have a claim?

 At DSC Attorneys, all our attorneys are highly experienced in personal injury law and offer many years of combined experience in handling Road Accident Fund claims.
-In addition, DSC Attorneys supports each client’s right to justice by offering a free first consultation, and by working on a “no win, no fee” basis.
+DSC Attorneys supports every person’s right to justice by working on a no win, no fee basis.